-Subdivision signs proposed for installation by the Developer for the benefit of his development shall be shown on the Plans and be sized and located to meet the provisions of the city's Sign Ordinance.

-The location and size of all ornamental structures constructed by the Developer/Owner shall be approved by the City.
+- (A) Subdivision signs proposed for installation by the Developer for the benefit of his development shall be shown on the Plans and be sized and located to meet the provisions of the city's Sign Ordinance. - (B) The location and size of all ornamental structures constructed by the Developer/Owner shall be approved by the City.
 In addition, the need to conform to zoning regulations shall be determined by the City Engineer and/or Planning Commission.
-Generally, all structures over 30 inches high must meet applicable setback requirements.

-Where a subdivision sign or ornamental structure is proposed to be located on City right of way, the exact location and size shall be approved by the Planning Commission.
+Generally, all structures over 30 inches high must meet applicable setback requirements. - (C) Where a subdivision sign or ornamental structure is proposed to be located on City right of way, the exact location and size shall be approved by the Planning Commission.
 The maintenance of such signs and structures shall be by a properly established property owner's association and provision for maintenance shall be included in the covenants of the subdivision.

-Any relocation of such signs and structures necessitated by street widening, utility installation, or any other authorized use of the right of way shall be the financial responsibility of the property owner's association and shall be done at the call of the City.

-All permanent street and traffic signs shall be furnished and installed by the City at no cost to the Developer.
+- (D) Any relocation of such signs and structures necessitated by street widening, utility installation, or any other authorized use of the right of way shall be the financial responsibility of the property owner's association and shall be done at the call of the City. - (E) All permanent street and traffic signs shall be furnished and installed by the Developer.
+Street signs shall be placed at two opposite points of all four-way intersections and at one point at all three-way intersections.